Start the Remote Debugging Monitor

 Before you can start remote debugging, you must set up remote debugging.
-For more information, see How to: Set Up Remote Debugging.
+For more information, see Set Up the Remote Tools on the Device.

 The Visual Studio user must have permission to connect to the remote debugger.
 By default, administrators on the remote machine can connect to the remote debugger.
-To grant permissions to other users, see Configuring the remote debugger.
+To grant permissions to other users, see.90f45630-0d26-4698-8c1f-63f85a12db9c#BKMK_Configuring_the_remote_debugger